 Headlines are often combined with eye-catching images to further attract attention–and get the sale.
 This is especially important for those magazines that rely on impulse buys for much of their sales.

 Think about the check-out line at the grocery store and how tempting it is to throw a magazine in with your groceries because you were curious about a headline you saw while you were waiting.
-You had no intention of buying a magazine.
+You had no intention of buying a magazine when you went into the store.
 You were there for bread and milk.
 The magazine became an impulse buy.
-Thank (or blame!) the headline that pulled you in!
+Thank (or blame!) that headline that pulled you in!

 Borrow And Adapt The Styles